NorthScript/glixer/WINDOWS.md

 5. Download the Ruby DevKit
   - (64-bit) https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe
   - (32-bit) https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe
 6. Open the application, a prompt will pop up asking where to extract the files.
 Make a new folder in the C:/ drive called `Ruby-DevKit`.
+(You can extract this anywhere else but, It's more accessible for other users this way)
    Click that folder to select it and click ok.
-This will take quite a bit depending wether you are running Windows on a Solid-State-Drive or a Hard Disk Drive
+This will take quite a bit depending on your hardware.
 7. Open command prompt by pressing `Ctrl-R` and typing `cmd` into the input field
 8. Type the following commands:
 ```